TANGO-EU-PROJECT/DCBA-Mechanisms/README.md

   - `dcba-mongo-db`: Internal port: 27017, External port: 27018
   - `dcba-influx-db`: Internal port: 8086, External port: 8087

 - **dcba-server-ingress.yml**: This Kubernetes Ingress resource defines routing rules for external HTTP traffic (currently) to the `dcba-backend` application within the `smart-manufacturing` namespace.
 It utilizes the NGINX Ingress controller and includes TLS configuration with a Let's Encrypt certificate for secure access.
-The Ingress rules route traffic from the host `k8s-cluster.tango.rid-intrasoft.eu` to the `dcba-backend` service, specifically handling requests to the path `/development/dcba-backend`.
+The Ingress rules route traffic from the host `https://dcba-tango.riastone.eu/` to the `dcba-backend` service.

 ## Swagger